 It's NOT possible to run all the way from San Francisco to Oakland, but this newly opened path from Emeryville to Yerba Buena Island is 4 miles of running glory.
 Great views of the Bay, bridges, and skylines.
 Separate bike and pedestrian lanes.

 Wonderful running in this area, 2 miles west of downtown Berkeley.
 A series of three parks and 8+ miles waterside trails along shores, tidal marshes, and beaches, with views out to SF Bay, the Berkeley Yacht Harbor, and South Sailing Basin.

-One of my favorite runs in the East Bay.
-Nearly 6 mile dedicated path around the island, with great views to the water, Bay Bridge, and San Francisco in the distance.
-Good add-ons to the north or south along the Bay Trail.
+One of our favorite runs in the East Bay, and right next to Oakland International Airport!
+6-mile dedicated path around the island, with great views to the water, Bay Bridge, and San Francisco in the distance.
+Good add-ons options.

 A great running option just a couple of miles east of Berkeley.
 There's Lake Anza, a botanical garden, wonderful wildflowers, and extensive trails.
 We recommend the paved 4 mile Nimitz Way Trail, with great views of San Pablo reservoir, SF bay and Mt.
 Diablo.